tusifpk/VoxT-GNN/README.md

 Link: https://pan.baidu.com/s/1n6iR-Wmd-ufGUCb9bJa6Hw
 Extraction code: r3cm

-It should be noted that in voxel-based methods, point clouds are randomly sampled, which leads to some variation in the prediction results for each attempt; this variability is normal, but the deviation should not be significant.
+It should be noted that in voxel-based methods, the point clouds are randomly sampled, which results in some deviation in the prediction outcomes for each instance.
+However, the deviation is not expected to be too large.
+This is a normal phenomenon.

 The performance (using 11 recall poisitions) on KITTI validation set is as follows(single-stage):
 ```